-Claustrophobia (fear of being in closed spaces).
+Claustrophobia (fear of being in enclosed spaces)

 If you have diabetes and are taking oral medicines or insulin, please let your nurse or doctor know.
-These medicines may need to be held or adjusted for the treatment.
+These medicines may need to be stopped or adjusted for the treatment.
 If you are taking aspirin, ibuprofen (Motrin®) or warfarin (Coumadin®), please let your nurse or doctor know.
 These medicines may need to be adjusted before your treatment.
 Bring all medicines with you on the day of the procedure.

-The day of the treatment
+The Day of the Treatment

 Your doctors (a neurosurgeon, radiation oncologist and physicists) do treatment planning.
 This takes about 3 to 4 hours.
 Late in the afternoon, after the planning is done, you will be brought into the treatment room.

 You lie on the treatment table with the frame locked into a special holder.
 The treatment machine rotates around your head as the radiation is given.
 This is called an arc.
 The length of the treatment will vary.
 It depends on the number of arcs you receive.

 Radiation treatments are a lot like having x-rays.
 You will not be able to see, feel, or hear the radiation.
 There is no pain or discomfort with the treatment.
 If you are in pain for other reasons, such as back pain or discomfort from the head frame, please let the doctor or nurse know.

 Once you are in place on the treatment table, all staff must leave the room while the machine is on.
 You will be watched on a television screen.
 You will be able to talk with the staff through a speaker.
 You can also wave your hand as a signal that you need help right away.
-If this happens, the treatment will be stopped and the staff will come into the room to help you.
+If this happens, the treatment will be stopped, and the staff will come into the room to help you.

 Your doctor will talk with you about the short and long-term risks of this treatment.
 The risks vary from patient to patient.
-They depend on your diagnosis, the size and location of the lesion, underlying medical problems, the dose of radiation used, and the amount of normal tissue treated.
+They depend on your diagnosis, the size and location of the lesion, underlying health problems, the dose of radiation used, and the amount of normal tissue treated.
 Most of the time, there are few immediate side effects.

-After the treatment
+After the Treatment